autodesk-platform-services/aps-autodesk.build.api-postman.collection/Forms API/README.md

 - Import Postman collection file.
 It contains the endpoints test, predefined **variables** of collection enviroment and predefined **Authorization**.
 The endpoints test includes _Run Firstly_ which gets account id, project id, assignee id etc firstly.
 Tutorials includes a few demo workflows.
 API Reference provides the demo of each API endpoint.

 - Input your information in  **variables** tab
-   If you want to test from _Run Firstly_, input the enviroment variables only: clientId, clientSecret, accountName, projectName, one_user_email_as_assignee.
+   If you want to test from _Run Firstly_, input the environment variables only: clientId, clientSecret, accountName, projectName, one_user_email_as_assignee.

-   If you want to test specific endpoints directly, input the neccesary data in advance (e.g. projectId, formId etc..)
+   If you want to test specific endpoints directly, input the necessary data in advance (e.g. projectId, formId etc..)

     <p align="center"><img src="./img/variables.png" width="600" ></p>